National Writing Day

 - A series of ‘Inside the Writer’s Mind’ videos with accompanying teaching resources, created in partnership with BBC Teach.

-- Creative writing exercises and activities for primary and secondary schools from partner organisations: Arvon, CLPE, the English & Media Centre, the Forward Arts Foundation and the National Literacy Trust .
+- Links to creative writing exercises and activities for primary and secondary schools from partner organisations: Arvon, the English & Media Centre, the Forward Arts Foundation and the National Literacy Trust .

 Cost: Free.